 In popular culture, black holes get a bad rap for swallowing everything existing in their environments.
 In reality, dust, gas and starts are capable of orbiting black holes for prolonged time periods, until the material is pushed in by a major disruption.

 One such disruption refers to a merger of two galaxies.
 Dust and gas in the surrounding area are pushed onto their respective black holes, as the galaxies merge and their central black holes come close to each other.
 A huge amount of high-energy radiation is discharged as material spirals in an extremely fast manner toward the hungry black hole, which turns into an active galactic nucleus (AGN), according to astronomers.

-NASA's NuSTAR telescope demonstrates that in the late stages of galaxy mergers, huge amounts of dust and gas fall toward a black hole, thus enshrouding the extremely bright AGN.
+A study using NASA's NuSTAR telescope demonstrates that in the late stages of galaxy mergers, huge amounts of dust and gas fall toward a black hole, thus enshrouding the extremely bright AGN.
 The collective effort of the gravity of the two galaxies slows the rotational speeds of dust and gas that would otherwise keep orbiting freely.
 This loss of energy results in the material falling onto the black hole.

 The further along the merger is, the more enshrouded the AGN will be.
 Galaxies that are far along in the merging process are completely covered in a cocoon of gas and dust.

 The penetrating high-energy X-ray emission from 52 galaxies was observed by Ricci and colleagues.
 They discovered that about half of them were in the later stages of merging.
 The concept of establishing how much light escapes the sphere of dust and gas covering an AGN is considered to be important as NuSTAR is extremely sensitive to detecting the highest-energy X-rays.